-In front of El Monte’s City Hall is a thirty-foot tall fiberglass replica of the Statue of Liberty, donated to the city by Dr. Jung T. Wang, Paul Mu, and Victor Chiang on July 4, 1986.
-In 2012, sixty rose bushes, Japanese boxwood shrubs, and two purple leaf plumb trees were planted in front of it in commemoration of the city’s 100th anniversary of incorporation.
+In front of El Monte’s City Hall is a thirty-foot tall fiberglass replica of the Statue of Liberty, donated to the city by Dr. Jung T. Wang, Paul Mu, and Victor Chiang on 4 July 1986.
+In 2012, sixty rose bushes, Japanese boxwood shrubs, and two purple leaf plum trees were planted in front of it in commemoration of the city’s 100th anniversary of incorporation.

 EL MONTE IN THE 1990s